lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 | :-------------------------------------------------: | :------------------------------------------------------------: |
 | A book that has not been added to any of your lists | A book that has been added to the lists of books you have read |

 You can also leave a review of the book, as well as view other people's reviews.
-A common response we got from the reviwers of our second delivery was that it wasnt clear enough that your review affected the average rating.
+A common response we got from the reviewers of our second delivery was that it wasn't clear enough that your review affected the average rating.
 We solved this by adding a rating-count next to the average rating, as well as a statistic of how many people gave each rating.

 |                       ![Before bad review](/media/BeforeBadReview.png)                       |
 | :------------------------------------------------------------------------------------------: |